JNOSQL/jnopo/jnopo-talk/README.md

 ### Execute the project in DEV mode

 You can run the application by executing the following command from the directory where this file resides.
+Please ensure you have installed a Java SE 11+ or [Java
+SE 17 implementation](https://adoptium.net/?variant=openjdk17) appropriate for your Jakarta EE version and runtime choice (**we have created the project and tested it with Java
+SE 17**)

+**Note, the [Maven
-Please ensure you have installed a [Java SE 8+ implementation](https://adoptium.net/?variant=openjdk8) appropriate for your Jakarta EE version and runtime choice (we have tested with Java SE 8, Java SE 11 and Java SE 17).
-Note, the [Maven Wrapper](https://maven.apache.org/wrapper/) is already included in the project, so a Maven install is not actually needed.
-You may first need to execute `chmod +x mvnw`.
+Wrapper](https://maven.apache.org/wrapper/) is already included in the project, so a Maven install is not actually needed.
+You may first need to execute `chmod +x mvnw`.**

 ```
 ./mvnw clean package wildfly:run